 April 1, 1948

-Limited operations began on the Copperton Low Line, for training purposes.
+Operations of the Copperton Low Line began, for training purposes.

 April 30, 1948

 "The 'Electrified Line' was placed into operation.
 The working force in the Ore Delivery Shops were affected by the change to Industrial Ore Haulage, effective May 1, 1948."
 (Kennecott Historical Index)

 "The Bingham & Garfield Railway Co. ceased operation on this date at 11:59 p.m. and was completely liquidated and dissolved by decree of Court june 30, 1951."
 (Kennecott Historical Index)

 New Copperton Low Line began operation.
 The maximum grade for the new line was 1.35 percent while the maximum grade of the Bingham & Garfield was 2.5 percent.
 The lower gradient of the new line allowed longer trains and therefore more ore to be delivered to the mills.
 Seven 3,000 hp electric locomotives were purchased for service on the new Copperton line; enough to operate the low line trains and to provide locomotives for the car dumpers at the two mills.
 To allow the new locomotives to be used on the car dumpers, the dumper yards at Magna and Arthur were converted from 600 volts DC to 3,000 volts DC (the same as the Copperton low line) and the three 85-ton (numbers 737, 738, 740) and single 100-ton (number 600) were reassigned to the Bingham pit.
 Number 600 was renumbered to 765 upon reassignment. (notes from interview with Jay Richardson, March 1972, upon arrival of Chino no. 4).